PeenScreeker/kua/src/readme.md

 Default configuration files for the mod.

 ## engine
-Stores a fork of oDFe, to support further development of the osdf project.
+Stores a fork of oDFe, to support further development of the project.

 ## game
 Contains a modified version of ioquake3's gamecode, used as a base for the mod.